Look before you leap

-With Altruist, advisors get a best in class software tech stack in a fully integrated platform.
-Commission-free trading, performance reporting, automatic trade rebalancing, portfolio management tools, fee billing and an elegant client portal all while allowing the advisor to keep everything she earns.
+With Altruist, advisors get a best-in-class software tech stack in a fully integrated platform.
+Commission-free trading, performance reporting, automatic trade rebalancing, portfolio management tools, fee billing, and an elegant client portal—all while allowing the advisor to keep everything they earn.

 We think our advisor software speaks for itself, so we won’t turn this into a sales pitch.
-The key takeaway here is that the cost of software is no longer a factor in determining whether to form an RIA.
+The key takeaway here is that the cost of software is no longer a factor in determining whether to start a new RIA.

 As always, please let us know if you have any questions.
 And be sure to catch up on more articles in this series: